Gasper: GrAph Signal ProcEssing in R: Data-Driven Graph Signal Denoising

 We give an illustrative example on the \texttt{grid1} graph from the previous section.
 We start by calculating, the Laplacian matrix (from the adjacency matrix), its eigendecomposition and the frame coefficients.

-\begin{Shaded} \begin{Highlighting}[] \NormalTok{A <-}\StringTok{ }\NormalTok{grid1}\OperatorTok{$}\NormalTok{sA} \NormalTok{L <-}\StringTok{ }\KeywordTok{laplacian_mat}\NormalTok{(A)} \NormalTok{val1 <-}\StringTok{ }\KeywordTok{eigensort}\NormalTok{(L)} \NormalTok{evalues <-}\StringTok{ }\NormalTok{val1}\OperatorTok{$}\NormalTok{evalues} \NormalTok{evectors <-}\StringTok{ }\NormalTok{val1}\OperatorTok{$}\NormalTok{evectors} \CommentTok{#- largest eigenvalue} \NormalTok{lmax <-}\StringTok{ }\KeywordTok{max}\NormalTok{(evalues)} \CommentTok{#- parameter that controls the scale number} \NormalTok{b <-}\StringTok{ }\DecValTok{2} \NormalTok{tf <-}\StringTok{ }\KeywordTok{tight_frame}\NormalTok{(evalues, evectors, }\DataTypeTok{b=}\NormalTok{b)} \end{Highlighting} \end{Shaded}
+\begin{Shaded} \begin{Highlighting}[] \NormalTok{A }\OtherTok{\textless{}{-}}\NormalTok{ grid1}\SpecialCharTok{$}\NormalTok{sA} \NormalTok{L }\OtherTok{\textless{}{-}} \FunctionTok{laplacian\_mat}\NormalTok{(A)} \NormalTok{val1 }\OtherTok{\textless{}{-}} \FunctionTok{eigensort}\NormalTok{(L)} \NormalTok{evalues }\OtherTok{\textless{}{-}}\NormalTok{ val1}\SpecialCharTok{$}\NormalTok{evalues} \NormalTok{evectors }\OtherTok{\textless{}{-}}\NormalTok{ val1}\SpecialCharTok{$}\NormalTok{evectors} \CommentTok{\#{-} largest eigenvalue} \NormalTok{lmax }\OtherTok{\textless{}{-}} \FunctionTok{max}\NormalTok{(evalues)} \CommentTok{\#{-} parameter that controls the scale number} \NormalTok{b }\OtherTok{\textless{}{-}} \DecValTok{2} \NormalTok{tf }\OtherTok{\textless{}{-}} \FunctionTok{tight\_frame}\NormalTok{(evalues, evectors, }\AttributeTok{b=}\NormalTok{b)} \end{Highlighting} \end{Shaded}

 Wavelet frames can be seen as special filter banks.
-The tight-frame considered here is a finite collection \((\psi_j)_{j=0, \ldots,J}\) forming a finite partition of unity on the compact \([0,\lambda_1]\), where \(\lambda_1\) is the largest eigenvalue of the Laplacian spectrum \(\mathrm{sp}(\L)\).
-This partition is defined as follows: let \(\omega : \mathbb R^+ \rightarrow [0,1]\) be some function with support in \([0,1]\), satisfying \(\omega \equiv 1\) on \([0,b^{-1}]\), for some \(b>1\), and set Thanks to Parseval's identity, the following set of vectors is a tight frame: The \texttt{plot\_filter} function allows to represent the elements (filters) of this partition.
+The tight-frame considered here is a finite collection \((\psi_j)_{j=0, \ldots,J}\) forming a finite partition of unity on the compact \([0,\lambda_1]\), where \(\lambda_1\) is the largest eigenvalue of the Laplacian spectrum \(\mathrm{sp}(\La)\).
+This partition is defined as follows: let \(\omega : \mathbb R^+ \rightarrow [0,1]\) be some function with support in \([0,1]\), satisfying \(\omega \equiv 1\) on \([0,b^{-1}]\), for some \(b>1\), and set Thanks to Parseval's identity, the following set of vectors is a tight frame: The \texttt{plot\_filter} function allows to represent the elements \(\sqrt{\psi_j}\) (filters) of this partition, with which corresponds to the tigth-frame constructed from the \texttt{zetav} function.

-\begin{Shaded} \begin{Highlighting}[] \KeywordTok{plot_filter}\NormalTok{(lmax,b)} \end{Highlighting} \end{Shaded}
+\begin{Shaded} \begin{Highlighting}[] \FunctionTok{plot\_filter}\NormalTok{(lmax,b)} \end{Highlighting} \end{Shaded}

 The SGWT of a signal \(f \in \mathbb R^V\) is given by The adjoint linear transformation \(\WT^\ast\) of \(\WT\) is: The tightness of the underlying frame implies that \(\WT^\ast \WT=\mathrm{Id}_{\mathbb R^V}\) so that a signal \(f \in \mathbb R^V\) can be recovered by applying \(\WT^\ast\) to its wavelet coefficients \(((\WT f)_i)_{i=1, \ldots, n(J+1)} \in \mathbb R^{n(J+1)}\).